-Cynthia Rose (Vice Chair, CBC Education Fund) is co-founder & Director of Santa Monica Spoke, local chapter of the Los Angeles County Bicycle Coalition (LACBC).
+Cynthia Rose (Chair) is co-founder & Director of Santa Monica Spoke, local chapter of the Los Angeles County Bicycle Coalition (LACBC).
 She has been a primary catalyst in the vision and creation of LACBC’s Local Chapters program.
 Cynthia is a League Certified Instructor with the League of American Bicyclists, teaches Traffic Skills Cycling Classes throughout Los Angeles County as well as coordinating Safe Routes to School programing in the City of Santa Monica.
 She is a strong and committed advocate for improved pedestrian and bicycle infrastructure and Complete Streets Policies at the local, state and national levels.
 Living a nearly car-free lifestyle she loves to be in her community garden where she grows organic heirloom vegetable and fruit or off on a bicycle adventure or just enjoying the everyday ride.
 Also known as Purple, her adventures with her partner Orange can be found at Bikenanigans.
 Cynthia is one of three board members specifically appointed to represent our local partners.

 Dorothy Wong (Secretary) is an advocate, race director, bike educator, and elite-pro rider, competing in mountain, road and cyclo- cross bicycle racing.
 She directs the TEAM, an Altadena-based nonprofit that promotes bicycling among women and young people.
 As director of Southern California Cyclocross, she used her personal passion for cyclo-cross racing to get more women across Southern California involved in bicycling.